Cinnamon and Kale

 Quick Wholemeal Flatbreads

 These quick wholemeal flatbreads are a really useful recipe.
-If you need some bread quickly, you can whip these up in 15 minutes.
+If you need some bread quickly, you can whip up these healthy flatbreads in 15 minutes.
 There's no special equipment required, and you've probably got the ingredients in your cupboard.
 It's a no knead flatbread dough, and there's no yeast in the recipe, so it's super easy to make.

 What you'll love about the recipe